radamsRHA/SpeciesTopoTestR/README.md

 SpeciesTopoTestR uses the same format as the program PHYLONET (https://bioinfocs.rice.edu/phylonet) for network-based species topologies.
 Instead of placing network topologies in a `multiPhylo` list object, we simply uses the strings describing the topologies.

 We can use the following example by placing two topology strings `string.SpeciesNetwork` and `string.SpeciesNetwork_2` into a single list `list.SpeciesTopologies`:

+**Warning: The SOWH* test can be much slower with Networks than strictly bifurcating trees because of the number of possible locations for reticulations**

 ```
 ####################################